martiadrogue/puppet-master/README.md

 # Puppet Master

-Vagrant config for a testing setup with a Puppet Master.
+Brave Vagrant config for a testing setup with Puppet Master.

 A full Puppet test environment that It could be created and destroyed easily.
 Automatically provision multiple VMs for Web Development environment with